-The First Third is a new think tank by, and for, the people growing up now.
+The First Third is a new think tank by, and for, the generation growing up now.

-Its initial focus is a response to our joint 3 year research programme mapping the process and impact of 10 business sectors whose business model is to undermine our ability to control our use of their products beyond the point at which it harms us - mirroring the NHS definition of addiction.
-This Addiction Economy is now shaping the brains and lives of children and young people in particular from babyhood onwards and is doing real harm, often in quiet but insidious ways which go unrecorded.
+Its initial focus is a response to our joint 3 year research programme illustrating the process and impact of the Addiction Economy - 10 business sectors whose business model is to ‘undermine our ability to control our use of their products beyond the point at which it harms us’ - mirroring the NHS definition of addiction.
+It is now shaping the brains and lives of young people in particular from babyhood onwards and is doing real harm, often in quiet and insidious ways which go unrecorded.

 At the same time, the places where young people could connect and just hang out with each other - youth centres, libraries, arts venues - have been systematically gutted.
 Real human connection, intergenerational and with peers, provides the neurological counterweight to addictive products that young people need most to thrive.
-It’s also what they say they most want.
+This enjoyment through connection is also what time and again they say they most want.

 Our work

-Second, we want to give young people the information and space they want and need to understand these impacts and create empowering alternatives for themselves.
-Our research shows how blame and ineffective ‘Just Say No’ approaches are entrenched in media, education and social discourse resulting in further anxiety and self-blame, young people feel this unfairness and want to help each other too, not top down, but peer-to-peer.
+2. Delivering, encouraging and motivate peer-to-peer learning co-create with young people the space they want and need to understand these impacts and create empowering responses for themselves.
+Our research shows how blame and ineffective ‘Just Say No’ approaches are entrenched in media, education and social discourse resulting in further anxiety and self-blame; young people feel this unfairness and want to help each other too, peer-to-peer, with humour and support.

 If you would be interesting in funding our work, or would like to know more, contact Joe Woof on joe@thefirstthird.org